On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Linear conditions on and : proof of Theorem

 \

-\section{Linear conditions on $J$ and $\textbf{J}$: proof of Theorem \ref{TH:GeneralLinear}}
+\section{Linear conditions on $J_+$ and $J_-$: proof of Theorem \ref{TH:GeneralLinear}}

-In this section we show that, given a Riemannian four-manifold $M$ and its twistor space $Z$, any linear condition on the covariant derivative of the almost complex structures $J$ and {\bfseries J} on $Z$ implies that $M$ is self-dual.
-From now on, we will constantly make use of the components of $\nabla J$, $\nabla\mathbf{J}$, $N_J$ and $N_{\mathbf{J}}$ listed in the appendixes.
+In this section we show that, given a Riemannian four-manifold $M$ and its twistor space $Z$, any linear condition on the covariant derivative of the almost complex structures $J_+$ and $J_-$ on $Z$ implies that $M$ is self-dual.
+From now on, we will constantly make use of the components of $\nabla J_{\pm}$ and $N_{J_{\pm}}$ listed in \cite{cdmtwist}.

 Let us start with the following proposition, which should be compared with Theorem \ref{cond4mani}: \begin{proposition} Let $(M,g)$ be an oriented Riemannian four-manifold.
 Let